MooersLab/MooersLab/README.md

 Codeberg run by a foundation and has 13 years of funding.
 Most of my new repositories will be found on Codeberg.

+If you like a repository, please click on the star in the upper right.

 <!--
 (PS The ultimate text editor for writing prose and code is Emacs.
 All paths through text editors lead to Emacs.